kornysietsma/polyglot-code-explorer/README.md

 *NOTE* you will need to use other tools, documented on the site above, to create JSON data files that reflect your own projects!

+## WORK IN PROGRESS WARNING

+I'm doing a lot of changes right now - if you fetch the current code, things may break.

+Especially note, I've changed the data file formats created by the explorer etc., so things there will definitely break.

 ## Installing and running

 You can run with node.js (see below) - or you can grab a compiled static site and run it yourself.